 Oman has a fairly developed oil and gas industry.
 It is considered the backbone of the country’s economy.
-Apart from this, several measures have been initiated to develop multiple sectors like infrastructure, tourism, technology, hotel, transport, manufacturing, mining and perfume industry.
+Apart from this, several measures have been initiated to develop multiple sectors like infrastructure, tourism, technology, hotel, transport, manufacturing, mining and the perfume industry.
 Muscat would serve as a link between Asia and Africa.
 This initiative foresees an increase of 31 billion riyals by 2040 – a substantial growth.

 8. Oman Projects

 The country has been engaging itself in the completion of various projects in different sectors for the welfare of the economy.
-Some of the ongoing projects are Salalah LPG Project, Mina Sultan Qaboos Waterfront Project, and Extension of Muscat International Airport.
+Some of the ongoing projects are the Salalah LPG Project, the Mina Sultan Qaboos Waterfront Project, and the Extension of Muscat International Airport.
 These projects would be an add-on to the growth and development of Oman’s economy.

 Thus, we can see that Oman is a platform to set up new businesses.
 The government encourages investors to invest in both national and international projects to contribute towards the world economy.
 Business Setup Worldwide is a platform to help you establish your business in Oman.
 We help our clients through business support services like company registration, accounting, bookkeeping, tax advisory and intellectual property protection.
 For more details, do contact us.
 We would be happy to assist you and be a part of your success journey.